-Instead of waiting to receive feedback during scheduled performance reviews, you can ask for feedback immediately after meetings, presentations or other important work-related events.
+Instead of waiting to receive feedback during scheduled performance reviews, you can ask for feedback immediately after meetings, presentations, or other important work-related events.

-- Click the blue "Ask for feedback" button under your name in the lower left corner.
+You can ask for feedback from your colleagues anytime by clicking the green "Ask for feedback" button under your name in the lower-left corner.

-2. From the goal page of the goal you would like to receive feedback on, click the button in the upper righthand corner of the screen, "Ask for feedback."
+You can also ask for feedback from the detail page of the goal or objective you would like to receive feedback on, click the button in the upper righthand corner of the screen, "Ask for feedback."

 Remember to select people you have been worked with closely so they would give you meaningful feedback.